wdporter/i-am-that-vuepress/54-body-and-mind-are-symptoms-of-ignorance/readme.md

 **Q:**&ensp;What is the difference between *vyakta* and *avyakta*?

 **M:**&ensp;There is no difference.
 It is like light and daylight.
 The universe is full of light which you do not see, but the same light you see as daylight.
 And what the daylight reveals is the *vyakti*.
 The person is always the object, the witness is the subject, and their relation of mutual dependence is the reflection of their absolute identity.
 You imagine that they are distinct and separate states.
 They are not.
 They are the same consciousness at rest and in movement, each state conscious of the other.
-In
-<span data-tippy-content="Universal consciousness.">chit</span> man knows God
-and God knows man.
+In <span data-tippy-content="Universal consciousness.">chit</span> man knows God and God knows man.
 In *chit* the man shapes the world and the world shapes man. *Chit* is the link, the bridge between extremes, the balancing and uniting factor in every experience.
-The totality of the perceived is what you call ‘matter’.
-The totality of all perceivers is what you call the ‘universal mind’.
+The totality of the perceived is what you call “matter”.
+The totality of all perceivers is what you call the “universal mind”.
 The identity of the two, manifesting itself as perceptibility and perceiving, harmony and intelligence, loveliness and loving, reässerts itself eternally.

 **Q:**&ensp;The three <span data-tippy-content="Attributes, qualities.
 In
 <em>Samkhya</em> philosophy the three attributes of the cosmic substance